top of page

 Types of Satellites

 Satellites are categorized based on their functions and the orbits they follow.
-Below are the major types:
+Below are the major types.

-Based on Functionality
+Satellites Based on Functionality:

-These satellites enable television broadcasting, internet services, and telecommunication networks.
+1. Communication Satellites: These satellites enable television broadcasting, internet services, and telecommunication networks.
 They transmit signals across vast distances and help in global connectivity.
 Examples include INSAT and Intelsat.

-Navigation satellites provide GPS (Global Positioning System) services, helping in navigation for vehicles, ships, and aircraft.
+1. Navigation Satellites: Navigation satellites provide GPS (Global Positioning System) services, helping in navigation for vehicles, ships, and aircraft.
 Examples include the U.S. GPS, Europe’s Galileo, and India’s NavIC.

-Used for environmental monitoring, weather forecasting, disaster management, and agricultural analysis, these satellites capture high-resolution images of Earth.
+1. Earth Observation Satellites: Used for environmental monitoring, weather forecasting, disaster management, and agricultural analysis, these satellites capture high-resolution images of Earth.
 Examples include Landsat, NOAA, and ISRO’s Cartosat series.

-These satellites help in space research and astronomy.
+1. Scientific Satellites: These satellites help in space research and astronomy.
 The Hubble Space Telescope and the James Webb Space Telescope are notable examples that capture images of distant galaxies.

-Governments use these satellites for defense, reconnaissance, and intelligence gathering.
+1. Military and Spy Satellites: Governments use these satellites for defense, reconnaissance, and intelligence gathering.
 They can monitor enemy movements and assist in strategic planning.
 Examples include the NRO (National Reconnaissance Office) satellites.

-Meteorological satellites track weather patterns, cyclones, and climate changes.
+1. Weather Satellites: Meteorological satellites track weather patterns, cyclones, and climate changes.
 Examples include the GOES (Geostationary Operational Environmental Satellites) and India’s INSAT series.

-Based on Orbit
+Satellites Based on Orbit:

 1. Geostationary Earth Orbit (GEO)